Indianapolis Water Quality at a Glance

 Yes, Indianapolis tap water consistently meets all federal and state drinking water standards.
 The city employs advanced multi-barrier treatment processes that include filtration, UV disinfection, and chlorination to ensure water quality and safety.

-Recent testing shows 90th percentile lead levels at 4.2 ppb, well below the EPA action level of 15 ppb.
+Recent testing shows 90th percentile lead levels at 7.7 ppb, well below the EPA action level of 15 ppb.
 However, homes built before 1986 may have lead service lines or lead solder in their plumbing.
-Citizens Energy Group offers free water testing and has accelerated lead service line replacement throughout the system.
+Citizens Energy Group offers free water testing and has lead service line replacement programs throughout the system.
+Primary concerns include chromium-6 levels averaging 80 ppt (4x higher than safe levels) and elevated disinfection byproducts.
 As a precaution, households with lead plumbing should use NSF-certified filters for drinking and cooking water.

 How can I check if my home has lead pipes?